Monday, 25 July 2016

 Nemo and I trying to go up and up without slipping.
 Photo Credit: Flo

 The Hub finally realised he had abandoned me - or did he regret so - and waited for me, helping me on for the rest of the journey.
 It was really not easy for me on this part of the trail due to my fear of slipping (since young- I was the frequent "faller" - or rather epic slip-slider).
-I usually took the steeper alternative way up , having to grab the Hub's hand and hauled myself up to the next step, in the process, scratching my skin.
+I usually took the steeper alternative way up that seemed less slippery.
+I constantly had to grab the Hub's hand and hauled myself up to the next step, in the process, scratching my skin.

 With the last step of steep effort, we found ourselves on flatter ground - a small clearing with a little pavilion- which could be the former POS III Extra, I would read about later on.